Student Conferences: a formative experience for engaged students

 The first ever BeEUTOPIAn Student Conference took place online from April 20th to 22nd 2021, focusing on the effects the COVID-19 pandemic had on students from all walks of life, on their studies, their mobility, their work perspective… What’s more, the team spearheading the organization of the Conference were adamant in their will to use the event to find and propose answers, and solutions, to the problems the universities of EUTOPIA face during the pandemic.

 What can we learn from the successes and failures of our member universities in handling online classes and student mental health?
 What aspects and pedagogical ideas from the online system could be brought back to in-person teaching when the crisis finally recedes?
 What can universities do to be better prepared for the next eventual crisis, and make the best out of their situation?

 All those questions and more have been thought of, and the team is currently working on a special report addressing all of them, aimed at the governing structures of all EUTOPIA universities.

 Organizing the Conference has been a very formative experience for all the members of the BeEUTOPIAn Team.
-They researched and decided on an important and often overlooked topic, they sought out participants, they communicated and marketed their event, they prepared the logistics, and handled a live event.
+They researched and decided on an important and often overlooked topic, sought out participants, communicated and marketed their event, prepared the logistics, and handled a live event.
 Meet three of them, and what they say they have gained by being a part of EUTOPIA and the BeEUTOPIAn Team.